Sleepless in Glie

 See AFTER CHRONICLES: YEAR OF THE CAT here on FFN

 Author's Note: As of THIS chapter, the story will continue on its restructured, remastered course.
 As noted in the new intro to Chapter One, the story required a rebuild, as locations I had been using in my stories did not match to described realities, as presented on the map of Guri/Glie from The Haibane Lifestyle Diary.
 From this point on, they will.
 And of course, the earlier stories have been revamped to get it straight finally.
 What fun!
-Mind you, for those interested in the ORIGINAL versions of those chapters, they will remain posted on my off-FFN sites, such as TRHQ2 and AnimeMangaWorld! over on the YukuForum Boards.
+Mind you, for those interested in the ORIGINAL versions of those chapters, they will remain posted on my off-FFN sites, such as TRHQ2 and AnimeMangaWorld! over on the YukuForum Boards (now TAPATALK DOT COM as of 2017).
 These places can be found via good old Giggle… I mean Google…

 MEANWHILE, in this story, I gave one of my characters a tweak.
 For anyone familiar with the RPG Sadako's Well running over on my AnimeMangaWorld!forum-board (and who would?
 No one other than Shadsie and myself ever have posted anything on it – grumble grumble…) where I introduced the characters of Toki and Chip, would know that Toki was originally a young Haibane, and Chip was her secret Scar boyfriend.
 She was young enough not to have to work daily, so they would play in the Sinner's Junkyard – an early version of what became the junkyard and Sinner's Rock in these stories.
 But, as I was going over the rebuild, rereading the plots and reworking the twists and turns, I realized I never had actually said that Chip was a Scar in THIS story – only that Toki had been one (keeping her Haibane name after going to the Village as noted in Jester).
 So in these stories, Chip will be a local human farm boy who grew up with Toki, a Haibane girl who was born roughly the same age as he was at the time (roughly 9 or 10).
 Being the last Haibane deposited at the old cabin in the Western Woods near Sadako's Well, remaking Chip into a human works, since, as in the original version of these stories, the RPG has the same issues with locations, and they reared their ugly heads.
 The whole plot was originally placed in the northeast section of Glie, which, as it turns out, would have plunked it slap dab in the area that the map shows to be part of the main town, to the right of the northern gate.
 And since the Scar's Village now resides in the northwest, near the Temple, with the junkyard nearby that, making Scar Chip skirt the breath of Glie to play with his southwestern girlfriend made no sense.
 So, now he becomes the child of the Southern Farmer, who would shirk his duties to play with his feathered girlfriend.
 Not only does that fit the plot better, it allows for more input on characters like said farmer, who has only made brief cameos so far.